ShaniGeva12/data-manage-app/README.md

 Run `npm install -g json-server`.
 You can read more about [JSON Server](https://www.npmjs.com/package/json-server)
 ## Development DB
     (After JSON Server is installed)
     Run `json-server --watch db.json --port 3002` to activate local db.
+    Please note that the api calls for this port (3002), so make sure you specify it.

 ## Development server
-Run `ng serve --port 5001` for a dev server.
+Run `ng serve --port 5002` for a dev server.
 Navigate to `http://localhost:5002/`.
     The application will automatically reload if you change any of the source files.

 ## ![separator](src/assets/imgs/line-separator.png)